 Air Fryer Fajitas are so easy to make!
-We used beef with a dry rub, onions and bell peppers and they were great in our Ninja Foodi and Cosori machines.
+We’ve made shrimp and beef with a dry rub, onions and bell peppers.
+They were great in our Ninja Foodi and Cosori machines.

 - Beef cut into thin slices